The Cross-Border Data Problem

 AKShare — The China Pillar.
 AKShare is an open-source financial data library that covers A-shares, Hong Kong equities, mainland futures, fund data (including QDII/LOF NAV and premium data), and Chinese macro-economic indicators from the National Bureau of Statistics, the central bank, and SAFE.
 We chose AKShare over commercial alternatives (Wind, Choice) for three reasons specific to our AI-native workflow.

 First, API-first design.
 AKShare was built as a Python library, not a GUI terminal.
-This means it integrates naturally into programmatic workflows — a critical requirement when the “user” is an AI model making real-time data requests through MCP, not a human clicking through a desktop application.
+It integrates naturally into programmatic workflows — a critical requirement when the “user” is an AI model making real-time data requests through MCP, not a human clicking through a desktop application.
 Commercial terminals have APIs, but they were designed as afterthoughts to terminal products.
 AKShare’s API is the product.

 Second, open-source transparency.
 When our model queries AKShare for a company’s financial data, we can inspect the exact data source, the parsing logic, and the transformation pipeline.
 With proprietary terminals, the data is a black box — you get a number, but you cannot verify the chain from raw filing to displayed value.
 For a research process built on falsifiability, this transparency is not optional.